Conor-Dunne/eigo-site/md-posts/tiktok.md

 TikTok, the popular video-sharing platform, is experimenting with a new way to enhance your TikTok experience.
 They are testing a monthly subscription service that removes ads from your TikTok feed.

+### Warm-up Question:

+**What are your thoughts on the idea of an ad-free subscription service for TikTok?
+How might it change the platform's user experience?**

 ## What's Happening?

 TikTok is currently trying out this new subscription service in a place where people speak English.
 Unfortunately, they haven't told us exactly where this testing is happening.
 What we do know is that to enjoy this ad-free experience, you would need to pay $4.99 every month (that's about £4.13).